Find Affordable College Courses

 Request Information

 You’ll join some of the best and brightest minds around you if you attend George Mason University.
 The school came in at #4 on this year’s Best Value Electrical Engineering Schools in Virginia list.
-Located in the suburb of Fairfax, GMU is a public college with a very large student population.
+Located in the large suburb of Fairfax, GMU is a public school with a very large student population.

 GMU undergraduate students pay an average of $13,119 in in-state tuition and fees each year.
 The average amount in student loans that EE majors at GMU take out is $27,657.